Auditory integration training: History

 Guy Bérard's Audition Égale Comportement (English translation Hearing Equals Behavior) was the first book about AIT.
 Annabel Stehli's The Sound of a Miracle told the story of the author's daughter, an autistic girl who received AIT treatment from Bérard.
 The latter anecdotal book provided wide publicity to AIT in the English-speaking world.
-By 1994, over 10,000 U.S. children and adults had received training, at a cost of around US$1000 to US$1300 each, and AIT became a multimillion-dollar industry.
+By 1994, over 10,000 U.S. children and adults had received training, at a cost of around $1000 US to $1,300 US each, and AIT became a multimillion-dollar industry.

 Dr Alfred Tomatis was a French ear, nose and throat specialist who spent time researching hearing losses and discovered a link between hearing and speech, which became the foundation of his auditive stimulation method.
 His research indicated that the voice contains frequencies heard by the ear; an imperfect ear when given the chance to hear correctly, the voice instantly and unconsciously improves; and it was possible to transform voice through auditive stimulation over time with the use of an electric ear.
-Tomatis theory continues to state that the brain can retrain itself by creating neutral pathways, which will compensate for an individuals dysfunctional brain structures or pathways.
+Tomatis theory continues to state that the brain can retrain itself by creating neutral pathways, which will compensate for an individual's dysfunctional brain structures or pathways.
 Tomatis had four theories on how the ear perceived sound and then how the brain processed those sounds.
 Filters to regulate sound which would alter or modified to focus on specific frequencies; an electronic gating mechanism enables the ear to attune itself automatically and spontaneously; provide a balance between left and right ears; and timing delay of sound reception between the bone and air conduction can be changed to slow down the processing of information internally and allow the individual to attend to incoming information.
 Tomatis believed a relationship needs to be established between the auditory and vestibular system.

 AIT gained popularity in the early 1990s, supported by anecdotal evidence and promising but small trials.
 Preliminary research included such methodological flaws as lack of statistical power, lack of blinding, or lack of a control group.
 Later larger and better controlled studies failed to bear out the promise of AIT.
 The use of AIT is not supported outside of research protocols.